 However, it’s simple enough to apply for it yourself.
 You just have to go to the website Monday–Friday between 7 a.m.–10 p.m. to apply.

 You’re nearly through all of the steps to complete the business foundation for your LLC!
 The last step is to create a bank account specifically for your business operations.

 Many people attempt to use their personal bank account for both their personal transactions and their business transactions and then have to try to figure out which transactions were which later for tax purposes.
-This may seem easier than having two different bank accounts, but there are two important reasons you shouldn’t do business this way.
+This may seem easier than having two different bank accounts, but you shouldn’t do business this way for two important reasons.

 The first reason you should open an LLC bank account is it will be immediately obvious that every transaction made on your LLC bank account is a business transaction and not a personal transaction.
-While you may think that you can remember which transactions were which, it gets a lot harder to remember which were which when tax season rolls around because that’s often several months after the transaction was made.
-Doing business from your personal account makes tax season more complicated than it needs to be, and it’s not like doing business this way provides you with a better tax return so it’s not worth the headache.
+While you may think that you can remember which transactions were which, it gets a lot harder to differentiate when tax season rolls around several months, or longer, after the transaction was made.
+Doing business from your personal account makes tax season more complicated than it needs to be, and it’s not like doing business this way provides you with a better tax return, so it’s not worth the headache.

-So you can make your life a lot easier and protect yourself by just creating an LLC bank account that is separate from your personal bank account.
+So you can make your life a lot easier and protect yourself by creating an LLC bank account separate from your personal bank account.